-Missouri Annulment Forms
+Missouri Annulment Forms - Annulment Forms Missouri

 Are you seeking an annulment in Missouri?
 US Legal Forms offers thousands of Missouri annulment forms.
 Some of the forms offered are listed by area below.
 For others, please use our search engine.

-Missouri Annulment Forms FAQ
+Missouri Annulment Forms FAQ Annulment Attorney Missouri

 What is an annulment?
 An annulment is legal decree that states that a marriage was never valid.
 The legal effect of an annulment is to void the marriage as though it never existed.
 Generally, the length of time married is not a determining factor to request an annulment.
 Mere regret alone is generally insufficient grounds for an annulment.
 Laws vary by jurisdiction, so local laws should be consulted for requirements in your area.